ElmarOdz/CON-STRUCT/README.md

 PlanGrid has been acquired by Autodesk, a major player in the construction software industry, whereas CON-STRUCT is a hypothetical platform at this stage.

   ## CONCLUSION:
 The CON-STRUCT web app will be a game-changer for businesses and skilled workers in the construction industry.
 By creating a platform that connects businesses with skilled workers and contractors, the app will facilitate project collaborations and job opportunities.
-With its unique features and marketing strategy, CON-STRUCT has the potential to become a leading social media platform in the construction industry.
+With its unique features and marketing strategy, CON-STRUCT has the potential to become a leading social market platform in and for the construction industry.

   ## AUTHORS